boazsegev/plezi-website/docs/guides/websockets.html.md

       # enable auto_dispatch
       @auto_dispatch = true
       # define the unknown event callback
+      # this will be used to echo everything JSON
       def unknown_event event = nil
         unless event
           # this is an AJAX request